50 Years Of Manufacturing & Delivering The Highest-Quality Limestone & Black Basalt. Sourced & Hand-Picked From The Middle East.

 Case Study 6: West Palm Beach, Florida – Luxury Beachfront Condominium Lobby

-Use: To convey elegance and durability in a beachfront high-rise lobby, white limestone tiles were chosen for their resistance to salt air and ability to reflect natural light.
+Use: To convey elegance and durability in a beachfront high-rise lobby, contemporary limestone white pavers were chosen for their resistance to salt air and ability to reflect natural light.

 Implementation: Large-format 36″×36″ polished limestone slabs with bookmatched veining were installed with UV-resistant sealant.
 Integrated LED uplighting accentuated texture, and slip-resistant strips were discreetly embedded near entryways.